prefer-optional-chain

 Open in PlaygroundcheckBoolean

-the rule will check operands that are typed as boolean
+Check operands that are typed as boolean

 when inspecting "loose boolean" operands.
+Default: true

 This rule intentionally ignores the following case: